Layer-Edge/edgen-swap/HARDHAT-README.md

-# UniswapV2 Core - Hardhat Testing Environment
+# EdgenSwap Core - Hardhat Testing Environment

-This directory contains Hardhat scripts and tests for the UniswapV2 Core contracts.
+This directory contains Hardhat scripts and tests for the EdgenSwap Core contracts.

 ## Setup